 Latest Content

-Generative AI is increasingly able to perform entry level work in white collar jobs, and this will impact workforces far into the future.
+Generative AI is increasingly able to perform entry-level work in white-collar jobs, which will impact workforces far into the future.

 Across the white-collar economy, entry-level jobs are suddenly vulnerable to automation because they involve low-stakes assignments of the sort that generative AI is best at.
 AI could therefore sever the career ladder of industries like finance and law, forcing many would-be bankers and lawyers to look elsewhere for work.